mpotthar/mpotthar/README.md

 I'm interested in the future of mobility, industry 4.0, and cybersecurity.
 I think these are exciting fields that require innovative solutions and creative thinking.
 I'm looking forward to exploring them more in depth as I progress through the 42 Wolfsburg curriculum.

+I love working on projects with my peers and solving real-world problems with code.
 Feel free to check out my projects and connect with me on [LinkedIn](https://www.linkedin.com/in/marcelpottharst/).
 I'm always open to feedback, collaboration, and new opportunities.
 Thanks for visiting my profile!

 ## 42 Core